deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 *\<QueryCuriosityWhatWho\>*

-Well.. there was something there to work with at least.
+Well... there was something there to work with at least.
 He tried replying in kind.

 *\<Harmless; Small; Non-threatening; Weak; Irrelevant\>*

 *\<SuspicionThreatEnemyMurderAnger\>*

 Proximal settled for honesty.
-It seemed like the only possible recourse. *<\Tiny; Alone; Terrified\>*
+It seemed like the only possible recourse. *\<Tiny; Alone; Terrified\>*

 *\<AccusationMurderGenocide; DestroyKill; JusticeKarma\>*